Local SEO is important.

 They’re mentions of your business name, address, phone number, or website (NAP+W) anywhere on the web, even if there is no link to your website.

-Citations are important to your local SEO efforts because its signals make up 13% of local pack-ranking factors.
+Citations are important to your local SEO strategy because those signals make up 11 percent of local pack-ranking factors.

 Make sure you only build citations for real physical locations, as P.O. boxes and virtual offices are not acceptable.